oiwn/imscraping-ninja/readme.md

   ### Projects feature

-  - [ ] controllers for single project view
+  - [x] controllers for single project view
+  - [x] arrange project in the same way as posts
   - [ ] use schema.org on about page

   ### Small fixes